 In simpler terms, devices and software on your local network can no longer pull exact GPS location data directly from the Starlink dish itself.

 One of the bigger impacts here is likely for maritime users.
 In some parts of the world where GPS spoofing or jamming is more common, some cruisers have been using the location data from the Starlink satellites, which can be used instead of GPS satellites for navigation.
+Customers will now need to be on a Priority service plan or pursue other solutions to have accurate GPS data now.

 Some Peplink users may also be impacted.